treweathers/Java_Developer/Course_2/Course_2.3.md

     }
 }
 ```
-In the Queue class above, the isFull() method checks if our queue is already at maximum capacity.
+In the `Queue` class above, the `isFull()` method checks if our queue is already at maximum capacity.

 ### 2. Queue Enqueue Operation
-Enqueue, a fancy term, denotes adding an item to the queue — the item lines up at the rear.
-Here's how it plays out in our Queue class:
+`Enqueue`, a fancy term, denotes adding an item to the queue — the item lines up at the `rear`.
+Here's how it plays out in our `Queue` class:

 ```java
 void enqueue(int item) {